Skip to main content

 The CWE Top 25

 MITRE publishes an annual list of the 25 most dangerous software weaknesses, ranked by frequency and severity across real-world vulnerability data.
-For embedded C and C++ developers, several entries are particularly relevant.
+For embedded C and C++ developers, four entries are particularly relevant.

 These are not obscure edge cases.
 They appear repeatedly in the firmware of automotive ECUs, industrial PLCs, medical infusion pumps, and telecommunications equipment.
 Any product that processes external input, whether from a CAN bus, a network interface, a USB port, or a sensor, is a potential target.